-- 7.9.16 These concerns will normally be addressed by aligning the trail a suitable distance from the bank to preserve a corridor of marginal vegetation.
-The trail may alleviate damage that is occurring elsewhere by concentrating most use on a route that is more resilient.
-Informal management techniques - 7.9.17 Any harmful effects of trampling on spreading room can be successfully contained by providing convenient, well-marked routes which avoid sensitive areas. - 7.9.18 Boardwalks are sometimes used at popular sites to allow people to pass through wetland areas without disturbing the vegetation.
-Alternatively, routes may be less conspicuously marked with temporary guide fencing and guide posts which allow natural vegetation to regenerate and provide a more effective long-term barrier to sensitive areas. - 7.9.19 Explanatory signs may also be used, for example to discourage people from letting their dogs go into the water.
+7.9.16 These concerns will normally be addressed by aligning the trail a suitable distance from the bank to preserve a corridor of marginal vegetation.
+The trail may alleviate pressures arising from existing routes, by providing a safer and more convenient route which people will generally prefer.

+- 7.9.17 Any harmful effects of trampling on spreading room can be successfully contained by providing convenient, well-marked routes which avoid sensitive areas. - 7.9.18 Boardwalks are sometimes used at popular sites to allow people to pass through wetland areas without disturbing the vegetation.
+Alternatively, routes may be less conspicuously

+- marked with temporary guide fencing and guide posts which allow natural vegetation to regenerate and provide a more effective long-term barrier to sensitive areas. - Explanatory signs may also be used, for example to discourage people from bathing or letting their dogs go into the water.